 Active Service and Deployments

-The Indiana completed her first trials along the east coast and in the Chesapeake Bay.
-She sailed for the Panama Canal and the Pacific Ocean in November of 1942, where she would join the Guadalcanal Campaign.
+The Indiana completed her first trials along the East Coast and in the Chesapeake Bay.
+She sailed for the Panama Canal and the Pacific Ocean in November 1942, joining the Guadalcanal Campaign.
 She participated in multiple operations until the collision with Washington.
 These included invading Tarawa, raiding Marcus Island, and taking down Japanese aircraft.

 Asbestos Use on the USS Indiana

-The USS Indiana is documented as having been made with asbestos.
+The USS Indiana contained significant amounts of asbestos.
 Before the U.S. entered World War II, the government and military had begun stockpiling asbestos.
-At the time it was considered a necessary material for shipbuilding, crucial for insulating and fireproofing and desirable because it was lightweight and inexpensive.
+At the time, it was considered a necessary material for shipbuilding, crucial for insulating and fireproofing, and desirable because it was lightweight and inexpensive.

 Exposure to Asbestos on the USS Indiana

 Because there was asbestos throughout the ship, anyone who served on the Indiana was at risk of being exposed to it.

 When asbestos is disturbed, such as through accidents, collisions, repair work, or simply wearing out over time, it releases harmful fibers into the air, which people can then inhale.
 In the close confines and poor ventilation of a battleship, inhalation is even more likely.

 Those most at risk handled or wore asbestos equipment and safety gear, worked in the engine, turbine, or boiler rooms, or performed repairs or maintenance that required handling asbestos materials.